The SMEs are propelling growth in Macau’s Economy. Read the blog to know how you can help SMEs and enter the logistics market at the same time.

 Macau is home to a very open and business-friendly economy, ranked 32nd out of 180 on the list of freest economies in the world and 8th in the Asia-Pacific region.
 The government promotes an open market with its simple and low taxation system, free port policy within a separate customs territory, efficient legal system for business making, and political stability.
 The region has free trade and no foreign exchange controls and is ideally positioned a maximum of four hours away from all of Asia’s key markets.
 Starting and operating a business is relatively simple; it takes 12 days for a company to be registered in Macau, and there are no restrictions or constraints towards investors looking to open a business.
 In addition, there is a very low corporate tax rate of 12%, and the first $75,000 of revenues is exempt from taxes.
 There are currently few logistics and service providers within Macau, but the need for the industry is expected to grow rapidly in the coming years.

-Becoming a Master Licensee in Macau with MBE
+Start a New Business in Macau With MBE

-To learn more about the opportunity, please fill out the form and we will provide you with more details on available opportunities.
+MBE provides very good business opportunities for Macau.
+To learn more about the opportunity, contact us and we will provide you with more details on the opportunity.